opensearch-project/documentation-website/_data-prepper/monitoring.md

 # Monitoring Data Prepper with metrics

-Monitoring metrics in Data Prepper is instrumented using [Micrometer](https://micrometer.io/).
-There are two types of metrics: JVM and system metrics, and plugin metrics.
+Data Prepper can be monitored with metrics using [Micrometer](https://micrometer.io/).
+There are two types of metrics: JVM and system metrics and plugin metrics.
 [Prometheus](https://prometheus.io/) is used as the default metrics backend.

 ## JVM and system metrics